segasai/rvspecfit/README.md

 [![Build Status](https://travis-ci.org/segasai/rvspecfit.svg?branch=master)](https://travis-ci.org/segasai/rvspecfit)

-The spectroscopic pipeline to determine radial velocities
+Automated spectroscopic pipeline to determine radial velocities and stellar atmospheric parameters
 Author: Sergey Koposov skoposov@cmu.edu, Carnegie Mellon University

 Dependencies:
 pylru, frozendict

-== Running on DESI data ==
+##  Running on DESI/WEAVE data

-To run on DESI data use the code  from the desi folder rvs_desi_fit
+To run on DESI data use rvs_desi_fit or rvs_weave_fit

-== Creation of the template grid library ===
+## Creation of the template grid library
 Currently only PHOENIX library is supported.

 The first step is to read the template grid into the sqlite database